-- 9.1 Together with the agreed service, the service provider shall provide the client with the agreed quantity of complete, copyable documentation in electronic format or hard copy in the agreed languages. - 9.2 The service provider may copy and use the documentation for use in accordance with the contract - 9.3 Where agreed and against separate payment, the service provider shall furnish initial instruction to be determined according to the scope and target audience.
+- 9.1 Together with the agreed goods/services, the contractor shall provide the client with the agreed quantity of complete, copyable documentation in electronic format or hard copy in the agreed languages. - 9.2 The contractor may copy and use the documentation for use in accordance with the contract. - 9.3 Where agreed and against separate payment, the contractor shall furnish initial instruction to be determined according to the scope and target audience.